- Home

 Finding pet insurance with no waiting period is uncommon.
 However, there are options for near-immediate coverage under specific circumstances:

-- Wellness plans, typically add-ons, have no waiting period and can cover routine care such as vaccinations and dental cleanings.
+- Wellness plans, typically add-ons, often have no waiting period and can cover routine care such as vaccinations and dental cleanings.

 - Some companies, like Embrace, offer no extended waiting period for specific conditions or will waive the extended waiting period to 14 days pending a vet exam.